PipeItToDevNull/PLN/README.md

 ### Embeds
 - Embeds are stripped of all "indicators" and flow as written text
-- H1-3 of embeds are hidden, kind of janky but it works for most cases
+- H1-3 of embeds are hidden with options to hide all headers or no headers via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).

 ### Links
 - Internal links are not underlined